Recurrent events

 Data

-We simulate data from a joint model with three outcomes: one longitudinal outcome, one terminal failure-time, and one recurrent failure-time.
+We simulate data from a joint model with three outcomes: one longitudinal outcome, one terminal failure time, and one recurrent failure time.
 We assume that the underlying value of the longitudinal outcome is associated with both risk models and use the gap timescale.
-The reader can easily extend this example to accommodate multiple longitudinal markers with other forms of association, include competing risks, consider only the recurrent events process, or use a different timescale.
+The reader can easily extend this example to accommodate multiple longitudinal markers with other forms of association, including competing risks, considering only the recurrent events process, or using a different timescale.

 gen_data <- function(){